Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Notational conventions and preliminary results

-Additionally, we say that the metric measure space $(X,d,\mu)$ satisfies a local ($(1,p,r_0)$--)Poincar\'e inequality if for some $r_0>0$ the previous holds for all $r<r_0$.
+Additionally, we say that the metric measure space $(X,d,\mu)$ satisfies a local ($(1,p)$--)Poincar\'e inequality at scale $r_0>0$ if the aforementioned property holds but only for all $r \in (0,r_0)$.
 A space satisfies a local $(1,p)$-Poincar\'e inequality if the aforementioned holds for some $r_0>0$. \end{definition}

 \textbf{Remark:} There are different versions of Poincar\'e inequalities and their equivalence in various contexts has been studied in \cite{keith2003modulus} and \cite{hajlasz1995sobolev, Heinonen2000}.
-The quantity $\lip f$ on the right-hand side could also be replaces by $\Lip f$ (see equations \ref{lip} and \ref{Lip} below), and on complete spaces by an upper gradient (in any of the senses discussed in \cite{ChDiff99, heinonen1998quasiconformal, durand2012poincare}).
+The quantity $\lip f$ on the right-hand side could also be replaces by $\Lip f$ (see equations \eqref{lip} and \eqref{Lip} above), and on complete spaces by an upper gradient (in any of the senses discussed in \cite{ChDiff99, heinonen1998quasiconformal, durand2012poincare}).
 For non-complete spaces, which we do not focus on, the issue is slightly more delicate (see counterexamples in \cite{koskela1999}), but can often be avoided by taking completions.
 Further, as long as the space is complete, we do not need to constrain the inequality for Lipschitz functions but could also use appropriately defined Sobolev spaces.

 Note that on the right-hand side the ball is enlarged by a factor $C\geq 1$.
 Some authors call inequalities with $C>1$ ``weak'' Poincar\'e inequalities, but we do not distinguish between these different terms.
 On geodesic metric spaces the inequality can be improved to have $C=1$ \cite{hajlasz1995sobolev}.